Samm2013/Samm2013.github.io/README.md

 ## About

-This is a website for my minigames and to chat with others
+This is a website to use for reference

-## This Contains

-- Minigames
-- Chats

 ## Hackathon